jentery/dh150/index.md

 * **Style**: what people say is unique about how a given person or group composes with audio, images, and/or text; an artist's or author's "signature"
 * **Technology**: a system, such as phonography, photography, print, and computing, that reproduces media; usually involves automation
 * **Text**: a congealed way of reading and composing; at once process and thing
-* **Work**: an output or result of labour, such as a work of fiction; not just an object or thing, but its content and the processes that went into making and circulating it
+* **Work**: an output or result of labour, such as a work of fiction; not just an object or thing, but its content, apparatus, and the processes that went into making and circulating it

 Again, these definitions are not exhaustive.
 I provide them to render transparent the assumptions of this course and my approaches to it.
 Equally important, definitions are often quite fuzzy or contingent with history and culture.
 They are more like guides for situations than answers to important questions, and they should be approached with a healthy dose of skepticism.
 What's missing from them?
 What do people want from them?
 What makes them work?
-I therefore hope you'll question and revise these definitions rather than adopting them wholesale for deployment in this course or elsewhere.
+I thus hope you'll question and revise these definitions rather than adopting them wholesale for deployment in this course or elsewhere.

 ### Why Media?

 What is the point of studying media and fiction together in the 2020s?
-Consider the list.
+Consider the following list.
 It translates how this course applies generally to the practice of communication and specifically to its analytical, structural, social, cultural, and practical dimensions.
 None of these applications is restricted to the academy.

 Approaching media and fiction together attends to matters of: